 ACC 4450.
 Special Problems in Accounting (I, II; 1-3) Independent study in accounting.
 Includes assigned readings, research projects and conferences may be included.
 Open to transfer students with insufficient hours from transferred courses.
 Accounting majors only.
 Prerequisite: Permission of instructor.

 ACC 4464.
 Internship in Accounting (I, II, III; 1-6) The purpose of the internship is to provide students with an opportunity to gain practical experience in the area of specialization.
 Eligible students must have completed their sophomore year (a minimum of 60 semester hours) of which a minimum of 20 hours must be from the business area.
 Generally, the student must have at least a 2.6 cumulative GPA and demonstrated potential in the major field.
 Consult Department Chair and Career Services to receive business internship application package.
 A maximum of 6 hours may be earned.
-Registration is needed before entering an ACC 4495.
+Registration is needed before entering an internship program.
+Accounting Internship not available to students participating in the Cooperative Education Program.
+Prerequisite: Accounting major and junior or senior Standing.

+ACC 4495.
 Seminars in Accounting (II; 3) Practical application and review of prior course work through the discussion of current problems and trends in accounting; supplemented by individual/team research in selected areas of significance.
-Prerequisites: ACC 3330 Career Services to receive business internship application package.
-A maximum of 6 hours may be earned.
-Internship not available to students participating in the Cooperative Education Program.
-Prerequisite: Accounting major and junior or senior Standing.
+Prerequisites: ACC 3330